Abstract Submission Guidelines

 - All submitted panel, roundtable and paper abstracts will be subject to a review process after the abstract submission deadline.
 Abstracts will be reviewed by the Section Chairs under the overall guidance of the Programme Chairs.

-- Accepted abstracts will form part of the final conference programme and as such will be presented onsite.
+- Accepted abstracts will form part of the final conference programme and as such will be presented virtually.
 Abstracts not suitable for display will be rejected.
-Please have your abstract checked for correct spelling, punctuation, grammar and formal structure.
+Please have your abstract checked for correct spelling, punctuation, grammar, and formal structure.
 The organiser reserves the right to edit abstracts prior to display if necessary.